-The white grape comes from Spain and belongs to the group of Garnacha varieties (see there General and Descent).
-Synonyms grouped alphabetically by country are Grenache Blanc, Rool Grenache, Silla Blanc, Sillina Lanc ( France ); Alicante Belyi, Gkrenas Mplan, Grenash Beli, Grenash Belyi, Grenash Bjal (former Yugoslavia ); Belan, Belon Croatia.
+The white grape comes from Spain and belongs to the group of Garnacha varieties (see general information and pedigree there).
+Synonyms alphabetically grouped by country are Grenache Blanc, Rool Grenache, Silla Blanc, Sillina Lanc ( France ); Alicant Belyi, Gkrenas Mplan, Grenash Beli, Grenash Belyi, Grenash Bjal (former Yugoslavia ); Belan, Belon ( Croatia.
 Northern Macedonia ); Alicante Blanca, Bernacha Blanca, Garnacha, Garnacho Blanco, Garnatxa, Garnatxa Blanca, Lladanor Blanca, Sillina Lanc ( Spain ); Fehér Grenache ( Hungary ).
-It is a color mutation from Garnacha Tinta with yellow-green berries.
-According to DNA analysis it is not identical to the varieties of Granaccia (synonym of Vernaccia di Oristano ) and the no longer cultivated Cannonau Bianco (the red Cannonau is identical to Garnacha Tinta).
+It is a color mutation of Garnacha Tinta with yellow-green berries.
+According to DNA analysis it is not identical to the Granaccia varieties found in Sardinia (synonym for Vernaccia di Oristano ) and the no longer cultivated Cannonau Bianco (the red Cannonau is identical to Garnacha Tinta).

-The vine, which matures slightly earlier than Garnacha Tinta, has similar characteristics but is less susceptible to Verrieseln, The berries often have characteristic red color speckles.
-The variety yields extract- and alcohol-rich white wines with low acidity and floral notes oxidation tend.
-In Spain it is cultivated mainly in the northeast and is there in the DO areas Alella.
+The vine ripening somewhat earlier than Garnacha Tinta has similar properties, but is less prone to Verrieseln, The berries often have characteristic red speckles of color.
+The variety produces white wines with high levels of extract and alcohol with low acidity and a floral note oxidation tend.
+In Spain it is mainly grown in the northeast and is there in the DO areas Alella.
 Calatayud.
 Costers del Segre.
 Navarra.
 Priorato.
 Rioja.
 Tarragona and Terra Alta authorized.
-In 2010, it occupied a total of 2,263 hectares of vineyards in Spain with a strong downward trend (ten years earlier, there were 4,333 hectares).
+In 2010, it occupied a total of 2,263 hectares of vineyards in Spain with a strongly declining trend (ten years earlier it was 4,333 hectares).

-In France it is called Grenache Blanc in the south of the Mediterranean coast especially in the Roussillon up to the south Rhone in 2010, where it occupied a total of 5,004 hectares.
-Here she is for the production of Vin doux naturels in the fields of Banyuls.
+In France is as Grenache Blanc in the south of the Mediterranean coast, especially in the Roussillon up to the southern one Rhone represented, where she occupied a total of 5,004 hectares in 2010.
+Here it is used for the production of Vin doux naturels in the fields of Banyuls.
 Maury.
 Rasteau and Rivesaltes used.
-She is also in white Châteauneuf-du-Pape authorized.
-Smaller stocks are also available in Croatia (24 ha), South Africa (46 ha) and United States in California (61 ha).
-The variety occupied in 2010 a total of 7,398 hectares of vineyards with decreasing trend (ten years earlier it was 10,821 hectares).
-It was thus worldwide varieties ranking on rank 90.
+It is also in white Châteauneuf-du-Pape authorized.
+There are also smaller stocks in Croatia (24 ha), South Africa (46 ha) and United States in California (61 hectares).
+The variety occupied a total of 7,398 hectares of vines in 2010, with a downward trend (ten years earlier it was 10,821 hectares).
+It was in the worldwide varieties ranking at rank 90.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012